johnousterhout/aposd-vs-clean-code/README.md

 their input.
 As long as the comment is not misleading and at least a few people found it helpful, I would retain it.

-Now let me me discuss two few specific comments that you objected to.
+Now let me discuss two few specific comments that you objected to.
 The first comment was the one for the `multiples` variable:

 	// Used to test efficiently (without division) whether a candidate